 Firstly, direct simulation shows that E(1, m) ⊢^+ D(0, 2m+1).
 Follow D_finish to reach D(b(2m+1), 2m+1+b(2m+1)).
 Follow start_reset to reach E(b(2m+1)+1, 4m+5+2b(2m+1)).
 This simplifies to E(2b(m)+1, 4(m+b(m)+1)+1).
 Follow step_reset_odd to reach E(b(m), 16(m+b(m)+1)+6).
 Following do_reset is enough to finish the proof, but we still need to show that invariant(b(m), 16(m+b(m)+1)+6) is true.
 Here’s the proof that the invariant is true:

-• Proof that leads(b(m)) is true.
-This is already given.
+leads(b(m))is true.
+This is already given. - Proof that

 Theorem nonhalt.
 Skelet #33 does not halt.